ansys/pyansys-dev-guide/doc/source/how-to/dns-configuration.rst

 -----------------------

 The rationale behind choosing the previous CNAME convention is due to cybersecurity reasons.
-GitHub allows to verify domains for users and organizations, see `Verifying a domain for your organization site`_.
+As explained in `Verifying a domain for your organization site`_, GitHub provides for verifying domains for users and organizations.

-Once an organization has a verified domain, **this prevents external users to the organization from taking over existing direct subdomains**.
-However, deeper subdomains are no longer verified by GitHub.
+**Having a verified domain prevents users external to the organization from taking over existing direct subdomains**.
+However, GitHub does not verify deeper subdomains.

 This is better explained with the following examples:

 Case scenario - **protected** subdomain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#.
-Consider that the domain ``pyansys.com`` has been verified for the `PyAnsys GitHub organization`_.
+- Consider that the domain ``pyansys.com`` has been verified for the `PyAnsys GitHub organization`_.
-#.
-A CNAME as follows is requested: ``subdomain.pyansys.com``
+- This CNAME is requested: ``subdomain.pyansys.com``.

-The CNAME requested can only be used by projects/repositories inside the `PyAnsys GitHub organization`_.
+This CNAME can only be used by repositories inside the `PyAnsys GitHub organization`_.
-Any attempt by external users/organizations of taking over the previous CNAME is identified and rejected by GitHub.
+Any attempt by an external user to take over this CNAME is identified and rejected by GitHub.

 Case scenario - **vulnerable** subdomain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#.
-Consider that the domain ``pyansys.com`` has been verified for the `PyAnsys GitHub organization`_.
+- The domain ``pyansys.com`` has been verified for the `PyAnsys GitHub organization`_.
-#.
-A CNAME as follows is requested: ``subsubdomain.subdomain.pyansys.com``
+- This CNAME is requested: ``subsubdomain.subdomain.pyansys.com``.

-The CNAME requested **can** be used by external user/organization repositories.
-For this reason, it must be avoided to create CNAME requests that are not verified by the organization.
+This CNAME **can** be used by external users for their repositories.
+For this reason, you must avoid creating CNAME requests that are not verified by the organization.

 Preventing CNAME takeover
 -------------------------

-From past experience, CNAME values have been taken over by external users/organizations.
-This has typically occurred due to the following reasons:
+CNAME values have been taken over in the past by external users, typically due to these reasons:

 * Ansys GitHub organizations had no domain verification set up.
 * A CNAME created did not follow the recommended CNAME guidelines.
 * More than one level of subdomain depth under the verified domain had been requested.
-* Long lead times between CNAME creation and assignment to GitHub pages occurred.
+* Long time lapses occurred between CNAME creation and assignment to GitHub pages.

-Thus, it is important that the following guidelines are followed:
+Thus, it is important that you follow these guidelines:

 * Ensure that your GitHub organization has verified domains for hosting GitHub pages.
-* Check that whatever CNAME requested does not have a subdomain depth larger than **1** with respect to the verified domains.
+* Check that the CNAME that you request does not have a subdomain depth larger than **1** with respect to the verified domains.
-* Request a CNAME only when needed - that is, right before publishing the site.
+* Request a CNAME only when needed, which is just prior to publishing the site.
-* Request CNAME deletion once it is no longer used to prevent others from hosting their sites on it.
+* Request deletion of the CNAME once it is no longer used to prevent others from hosting their sites on it.

 ..